PernilleBrams/PernilleBrams/README.md

 ---

-Feel free to reach out for collaborations, ideas, or just a friendly chat on all things Cognitive Science & AI!
+Feel free to reach out for collaborations, ideas, or just a friendly chat on all things Cognitive Science, evidence-informed policy-makig & AI!